List of songs from Sesame Street

 This is a list of songs from Sesame Street.
 It includes the songs are written for used on the TV series.
-The songs have a variety of styles, including R&B, opera, show tunes, folk, and world music.
+They have a variety of styles, including R&B, opera, show tunes, folk, and world music.
 Especially in the earlier decades, parodies and spoofs of popular songs were common, although that has reduced in more recent years.

 Many famous musicians have sung on the show.
-Musicians were chosen for their skill and popularity, but also for having a public perception that was compatible with the show's values.
+They were chosen for their skill and popularity, but also for having a public perception that was compatible with the show's values.
 For example, musicians who were associated with illegal drugs were not invited to perform.

-The lyrics of Sesame Street songs had to be wholesome.
+The songs' lyrics had to be wholesome.
 They could not suggest sexual activity or dangerous actions, such as leaning out of a window.

 List of songs

 People contributing significant numbers of songs to the show include Joe Raposo, Christopher Cerf, Jeff Moss, and Al Jarnow.